-Here is useful information to apply the ideal security recommendations for implementing the least privilege permission assigned criterion to your environment.
+Here is a guide on how to apply best practice security recommendations for implementing the principle of least privilege in your environment.

 Hardening CoreView Hybrid Connector service accounts’ permissions (optional)

-This is the list of commands used by management actions executed in your hybrid environment:
+Below is a list of commands that management actions utilize within your hybrid environment:

 Get-ADDomainController